 After choosing a new team name and logo, you’ll be able to select your new uniform in Week 7.
 After selecting “Choose Uniform” from the activity list, you’ll be presented with three uniform options and the fans’ opinions of each along the right side of the screen.

 Following the selection of a new uniform, you’ll be able to choose your new stadium in Week 8.
 After selecting “Choose Stadium” from the activity list, you’ll be able to see an aerial view of each potential stadium, as well as a breakdown of each stadium’s cost, capacity, and similar attributes.
 This is where choosing the “Financial Mogul” archetype for your new owner comes in handy, as none of the options will truly hurt your pocketbook.

 Once you’ve chosen your team’s new stadium, congratulations, you’ve finished the relocation process (and even earned a trophy too)!
 Once the new season comes around, your team will have fully moved to their new location and be sporting the new name, logo, and uniforms!

-Relocating and rebranding a team in Franchise Mode can provide a fun sense of ownership and freshness to your playthrough, making every win and achievement feel more unique, earned, and personal to your specific experience playing through Franchise Mode, as well as the fun experience of seeing real players playing for a new logo and wearing a novel uniform that doesn’t exist!
+Relocating and rebranding a team in Franchise Mode can provide a fun sense of ownership and freshness to your playthrough.
+It makes every win and achievement feel more unique, earned, and personal to your specific experience.
+Also, it’s a nice rush seeing real players playing for a new logo and wearing a novel uniform that doesn’t exist!